dlrow-olleh/Complexity-Project-2/reports/draft_review_ally.md

 ##### Interpretation: Does the draft report interpret the results as an answer to the motivating question?
 Does the argument hold water?

+Not yet, but it seems like they're in a direction to be able to do this once they have results from their model and decide on a question.

-Replication: Are the results in the report consistent with the results from the original paper?
+##### Replication: Are the results in the report consistent with the results from the original paper?
 If so, how did the authors demonstrate that consistency?
 Is it quantitative or qualitative?

+I'm not super clear about if the team has gotten results that match the original paper, although it seems like this is a work in progress.
+The graph demonstrating ant population in different places seems to be able to make this comparison quantitatively.

-Extension: Does the report explain an extension to the original experiment clearly?
+##### Extension: Does the report explain an extension to the original experiment clearly?
 Can it answer an interesting question that the original experiment did not answer?

+Right now, the team doesn't know what question they're trying to answer.
+Some of their ideas for this extension seem interesting, but have not yet been decided upon or modeled.

-Progress: Is the team roughly where they should be at this point, with a replication that is substantially complete and an extension that is clearly defined and either complete or nearly so?
+##### Progress: Is the team roughly where they should be at this point, with a replication that is substantially complete and an extension that is clearly defined and either complete or nearly so?

+The team seems to have a good idea of what they are doing, but they have not yet figured out their extension or fully recreated the original paper.

-Presentation: Is the report written in clear, concise, correct language?
+##### Presentation: Is the report written in clear, concise, correct language?
 Is it consistent with the audience and goals of the report?
-Does it violate any of the recommendations in [my style guide (Links to an external site.)](https://sites.google.com/site/allendowney/style-guide)?
+Does it violate any of the recommendations in [my style guide](https://sites.google.com/site/allendowney/style-guide)?

+The report does a good job of using clear language, and describing the behavior they're expecting to observe.
+Not everything is fully clear at the moment, but that makes sense with where they are at in the modeling process.
+The explanations are grounded in ways that make sense and are clear to an audience coming in without an understanding of this model.

-Mechanics: Is the report in the right directory with the right file name?
+##### Mechanics: Is the report in the right directory with the right file name?
 Is it formatted professionally in Markdown?
 Does it include a meaningful title and the full names of the authors?
 Is the bibliography in an acceptable style?

+Looks good!
+Everything is there, perhaps the title should include something about selecting a new nesting site, as it seems like the model is about the steps before deicing emigration as well.